DieSocialisten/Walls.io-API-Docs/README.md

 ## GET api/ads.json

-Returns a list of ads for a wall.
-Ads are uploaded and managed in the Walls.io settings.
+Returns a list of ads (Sponsored Posts) for a wall.
+Sponsored Posts are uploaded and managed in the Walls.io settings (Content / Sponsored Posts).
 The Wall is determined by the `access_token` that must be passed with the request.

 #### Example request
 `GET https://walls.io/api/ads.json?access_token=<YOUR_ACCESS_TOKEN>`